The Slave name of Muhammad Ali

 Bilal ibn Rabbah

 Another example of problematic references to Islamic history is the story of Bilal ibn Rabbah, one of the first black slaves to have been freed by a companion of Muhammad.
 In reality, there is a crucial nuance Muslims should uncover before sharing these events with potential converts.
 According to the oldest surviving biography on the life of Muhammad, Bilal was traded for another black slave.
 After all, he had become Muslim during his stay with a pagan master who beat him because of it.
-Abu Bakr was the one who saw this and decided to give the slave master a pagan black slave in return for Bilal.
-This again shows that full abolishment of all slavery was never the intention of founding generation of Muslims.
+Abu Bakr, one of Muhammad’s most trusted companions, saw this and decided to give the slave master a pagan black slave in return for Bilal.
+This, again, shows that full abolishment of all slavery was never the intention of the founding generation of Muslims.
 Though Muslim writers do quote this source, they tend to simply leave out the part where the trade is made, perhaps to sustain the common myth that he was bought free because Islam came to abolish slavery.

 After Muhammad’s death his companions continued to practice slavery.
 This is evidenced by the Islamic sources, which mention the buying and selling of slaves as a reoccurring side issue in various narrations.
-The famous hadith collection Malik’s Muwatta holds a number of narrations which discuss the details of the sale and return of slaves, for instance when a “defect” is found by the buyer.
+The famous hadith collection Malik’s Muwatta holds a number of narrations which discuss the details of the sale and return of slaves to a great extent.
+These narrations explains things like what to do when a “defect” is found by the buyer.
 They even discuss who is responsible if the buyer has “already had intercourse” with a female slave.

 It can be no surprise that Islamic states and slavery almost always go hand in hand, even in modern times.
 The choice of human rights activist Muhammad Ali, to take these two names, is as tragic as it is ironic.
 Especially since one of the names belonged to the founder of his chosen religion.
-The ignorance with regards to these topics is great, which is unfortunate enough.
-But the efforts of certain spokespeople to willingly present potential converts with a picture that stands so opposite to reality, is more than disappointing.
+The general public’s ignorance with regard to these topics is great, which is unfortunate enough, knowing that this has not hindered the spread of misinformation.
+But the efforts of certain spokespeople to willingly present potential converts with a picture standing so opposite to reality, is more than disappointing.

 Cassius Marcellus Clay: